Code-Institute-Submissions/artontray-PROJECT3/README.md

 - The user plays against the computer.
 - The player select a level of difficulty which will give to computer a specific range where to select a number
 - Time is starting to run when computer inform the player that a number has been selected
-- The player can guess the computer's number as many time as he wants but time is running
+- The player can try to guess the computer's number as many time as he wants but time is running
 - The aim is to guess the computer's number as fast as possible!
 - When the player enter the computer 's selected number, the Time stops and computer calculates Time on-game
 - Time is calculated in second and Time on-game will determinate the position of the player into the score tab